 On exposure to air silage can begin to break down resulting in heating and high DM losses.
 This process is known as aerobic spoilage.

-Aerobic spoilage is initiated mainly by yeasts which can grow using a variety of different substances particularly residual sugars and lactic acid.
-After the initial yeast activity, moulds join in.
-They are able to grow on a wider range of substances so spoilage accelerates.
+Aerobic spoilage is initiated mainly by yeasts which can grow using a variety of different substances particularly residual sugars and lactic acid. wider range of substances so spoilage accelerates.
 Such silages will also have reduced palatability.